-There are two versions of the Roar Agent, one that runs on Windows and the other that runs on Linux.
+There are two versions of the Liongard Agent, one that runs on Windows and the other that runs on Linux.

 The Linux Agent is provided as one of the "Managed Cloud Agents" discussed above, and often facilitates API and CLI-based Inspectors.
 It typically is not deployed on-premise.
 Our documentation discussing the deployment and use of On-premise Agents focuses on the Windows Agent.

-Roar generally requires, at a minimum, a global "read-only" permission for our inspections.
-The simplest way to accomplish this is to add the user, used by the Roar Agent, to the Domain Admins group.
+Liongard generally requires, at a minimum, a global "read-only" permission for our inspections.
+The simplest way to accomplish this is to add the user, used by the Liongard Agent, to the Domain Admins group.

 If you would like more information, please visit our Agent Service Permissions Page.